reelmatt/reelmatt.github.io/projects.md

 Along the way, I developed a passion for programming, writing small tools to help simplify repetitive tasks in my workflow.
-I started classes at the Harvard Extension School to further my knowledge and expertise and applied for the Masters degree program which I completed in 2020.
+I started classes at the Harvard Extension School to further my knowledge and expertise and applied for the Masters degree program, which I completed in 2020.

 Below is a brief summary of some of the courses and projects I worked on during my Masters degree.
 Some links are to private GitHub repositories; if you would like access to them,